 The SEC’s Office of Investor Education and Advocacy is issuing this Investor Bulletin to help educate investors about money market funds, including money market funds’ investment objectives and risks.
 For additional assistance, investors can call the SEC’s Office of Investor Education and Advocacy at 1-800-SEC-0330, or ask a question using this online form.

-What are the risks of investing in Money Market Funds?
+What are the risks of investing in money market funds?

-The yield of money market funds changes over time, which generally reflects changes in short-term interest rates.
-If a money market fund’s NAV falls below $1.00 (as one money market fund did in 2008 due to losses in the underlying investments), it is known as “breaking the buck,” and investors in the fund will lose money.
-Also, if short-term interest rates are very low, it is possible that fees charged will exceed the income earned on fund investments, in which case the fund will have losses.
+The yield of money market funds changes over time and generally reflects changes in short-term interest rates.
+The yield is income that is distributed to shareholders as dividends which many shareholders reinvest into the money market fund.
+Historically, the returns for money market funds have been lower than for other types of mutual funds.
+Moreover, if short-term interest rates are very low, it is possible that fees charged by the fund will exceed the income earned on fund investments, in which case fund investors may face losses.
 As with any investment, you should consider the impact of fees on your investment.

-- For information on money market funds generally, see OIEA’s Fast Answer on Money Market Funds.
+- Fast Answer on Money Market Funds

 The Office of Investor Education and Advocacy has provided this information as a service to investors.
 It is neither a legal interpretation nor a statement of SEC policy.
 If you have questions concerning the meaning or application of a particular law or rule, please consult with an attorney who specializes in securities law.